 CPG PT-D considered the possible regulatory option(s) for harmonising tuning ranges for ENG.
 CPG PT-D decided to support the option in line with Method C of the draft CPM text:

 ITU-R Recommendation(s) or Report(s) (Method C of the final CPM text): this would not require any action at WRC-12 (No Change for WRC-12 AI 1.5).
-Consideration has been given to the related ITU-R Recommendations already in force (F.1777, M.1824, BT.1871 and BT.1872) and the preliminary draft recommendations under development in WP6A and WP6B.
+Consideration has been given to the related ITU-R Recommendations already in force (F.1777, M.1824, BT.1871 and BT.1872) and the preliminary draft recommendations and reports under development in WP 5C, WP6A and WP6B.
 It was noted that they cover a lot of different bands, some of these being not relevant for CEPT.

 General considerations on tuning ranges to be considered for ENG